uniflare/uniflare.github.io/index.md

 - Robust

 #### Issues
-The wide compatiblity requirement did present some issues, the biggest of which involved the default profile that the GameSDK Project uses.
+The wide compatibility requirement did present some issues, the biggest of which involved the default profile that the GameSDK Project uses.
 To work around the issues, I had to implement my own method of detecting whether the current profile is indeed the default profile.

-The most sucessfull & effective method that I found was to store a special attribute in the player profile.
-Since the splash plugin is supposed to be loaded on the very first run, it should have primary access to the profile management system. eg.
+The most successful & effective method that I found was to store a special attribute in the player profile.
+Since the splash plugin is supposed to be loaded on the very first run, it should have primary access to the profile management system. e.g.
 ```cpp
 if (!m_pCurrentProfile->GetAttribute("SplashFlag_FirstRun", bSplashFlag, false))
 {